 I am one of those people who love San Francisco.
 From catching a cable car to watching a basketball game, San Francisco has many exciting things and great places to explore.
-So here in this article are my ten things to tick off your bucket list in San Francisco.[updated 2025]
+So here in this article are my twenty things to tick off your bucket list in San Francisco.[updated 2026]

 Table of Contents